broeneatsdinner/setpftseta/README.md

 ## Status

-✅ Project proposal submitted – awaiting formal approval
+✅ Project proposal approved May 19, 2025
 🔒 Infrastructure built with layered opsec
 📊 Passive logging, transcription, and enrichment pipeline in development
 📱 Burner phone (iPhone SE) acquired and prepped